-"As our men and women in the armed forces transition from the military back to civilian life, many look at continuing their education at one of our state's outstanding public universities or technical colleges," said Rep. Edming.
-"While the cost of a college application fee may not seem like a big deal, for a veteran struggling financially it could be the difference that keeps them from applying to a Wisconsin educational institution, and remaining here afterwards."
+"As our brave men and women in uniform transition from the military back to civilian life, many look to continue their education at a Wisconsin technical college or university," said Rep. Edming.
+"While the cost of an application fee may not seem like a big deal, for a veteran struggling financially it could be what keeps them from applying to the school they really want to attend or from applying at all."